ceuk/ceuk/README.md

 ### My work

-I am currently working on a new startup with a co-founder in addition to contributing to Open-Source projects when/where I can.
+I am currently working on my second startup with a co-founder in addition to contributing to doing some Open-Source stuff.

 You can support my open source work by becoming a [sponsor](https://github.com/sponsors/ceuk).